TomBebb/hx-ffi/README.md

 HxFFI [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE.md) [![Haxelib Version](https://img.shields.io/github/tag/TopHattedCoder/hx-ffi.svg?style=flat&label=haxelib)](http://lib.haxe.org/p/ffi) [Documentation](https://tombebbington.github.io/hx-ffi/)
 =====
-HxFFI is a Haxe library that allows you to quickly use native libraries quickly without any wrappers!
-It does this using LibFFI and uses a similar method to JNA.
+HxFFI is a Haxe library that allows you to quickly use native libraries quickly without any annoying wrapper functions!
+It does this using LibFFI, using a method similar method to JNA.
+This only works with languages that have C-compatible FFIs like C itself, and Rust externs.

 Supported types
 ---------------